 Finally, due to their unique ability to eliminate excess glucose through the kidneys, SGLT-2 inhibitors (canagliflozin, dapagliflozin, and empagliflozin) can lower glucose levels in type 1 as well as type 2 diabetes.

 Vigilance is warranted if you have type 1 and are thinking about using any of these medicines.
 First, none of them can replace insulin.
 Severe high blood glucose and diabetic ketoacidosis (DKA) can occur if insulin is stopped or even reduced too much.
 The FDA has issued a warning about SGLT-2s used for type 1 because they can cause a serious problem that requires immediate medical attention: euglycemic diabetic ketoacidosis (eDKA), which is DKA with near-normal blood glucose levels.

 Second, the added glucose-lowering benefits are often quite modest, yet your new drug regimen will be more complex and more expensive.
-Plus, if you’re using pramlintide, a DPP-4 inhibitor, or a GLP-1 agent, you’ll need to do additional injections daily.
+Plus, if you’re using an injectable type 2 medication on top of insulin, you’ll be doing additional injections daily.
 Increased side effects may accompany any added medications.

 Ultimately, the best reason for a person with type 1 to combine therapies with insulin may be to reduce the risk of severe hypoglycemia.
 But more studies are needed to understand if the benefits of combo therapies outweigh the risks.
 In the meantime, for people with type 1 who have achieved glucose control without worrisome episodes of severe hypoglycemia, the added benefits of additional therapies are probably minimal.